ragnaros1337/laravel9vue3/docs/collections.md

         ]
     */

-В этом примере вызов `flatten` без указания глубины также привел бы к сглаживанию вложенных массивов, что привело бы к `['iPhone 6S', 'Apple', 'Galaxy S7', 'Samsung']`. Предоставление глубины позволяет указать количество уровней, на которые будут сглажены вложенные массивы.
+In this example, calling `flatten` without providing the depth would have also flattened the nested arrays, resulting in `['iPhone 6S', 'Apple', 'Galaxy S7', 'Samsung']`.
+Providing a depth allows you to specify the number of levels nested arrays will be flattened.

 <a name="method-flip"></a>
-#### `flip()`
+#### `flip()` {.collection-method}

-Метод `flip` меняет местами ключи коллекции на их соответствующие значения:
+The `flip` method swaps the collection's keys with their corresponding values:

     $collection = collect(['name' => 'taylor', 'framework' => 'laravel']);